Předmostí u Přerova (archaeological site)

 Předmostí (Skalka) (often without diacritics as Predmosti or Predmost), situated in the north western part of Přerov, Moravia near the city of Přerov, is an important Late Pleistocene hill site of Central Europe.

 A fossil site at Předmostí is located near Přerov in the country Moravia of what is today the Czech Republic.
 The site was discovered in the late 19th century.
 Excavations were conducted between 1884 and 1930.
-As the original material was lost.
+The original material was lost.
 The skeletal remains of the few dozen people from Předmostí are among the most important finds ever made of anatomically modern humans, and are accompanied by items from the Gravettian culture.
 A major restriction on the opportunities available for extracting information from this Upper Paleolitic population assembly, however, came with the irreparable damage done to the skeletal material during fire at Mikulov Castle near the end of the World War II, which almost completely destroyed the entire collection.
 For many years, the only sources of scientific information relating to the assemblage available were the two-volume work by Jindřich Matiegka (1934 and 1938) and casts made of the skulls of individuals Předmostí 3 and Předmostí 4, and the endocrania of individuals Předmostí 3, 4, 9 and 101, in the collection of Moravian Museum in Brno.

 A fragment of Predmostí 21's mandible was rediscovered in the Museum of Olomouc.